Julieanna Richardson

-Julieanna L. Richardson (born June 10, 1954) is an American Harvard-trained lawyer and the founder and executive director of The HistoryMakers, a nonprofit preserving archival collections of African-American video oral histories.
+Julieanna L. Richardson (born June 10, 1954) is an American lawyer and the founder and executive director of The HistoryMakers, a nonprofit preserving archival collections of African-American video oral histories.

 Before founding The HistoryMakers in 1999, Richardson was a cable television executive and corporate lawyer.
 She was the founder and CEO of both SCTN Teleproductions, which served as the local production arm for C-SPAN, and Shop Chicago Inc., which set standards for regional TV home-shopping ventures and received international attention with its combination of home shopping and infomercial formats.
 Richardson resides in Chicago.

 Early life and education

-Julieanna Richardson was born in Pittsburgh, Pennsylvania, to mother, Margaret Richardson, and father, Julius Richardson.
+Julieanna Richardson was born on June 10, 1954, in Pittsburgh, Pennsylvania, to mother, Margaret Richardson (née Barfield), and father, Julius Richardson.
 She is the oldest of four sisters.
 She claims her hometown as Newark, Ohio.
 She spent her early life in the mill town of Duquesne, Pennsylvania, about 12 miles outside of Pittsburgh, where she lived with her mother and her mother's mother while her father was away serving in the Army.
 Richardson's father, Julius, had wanted to be a lawyer, but stayed in the military to support his growing family.

 Richardson attended Interlochen Arts Academy in Michigan for high school, and in 1976 received her B.A. degree in Theater Arts and American Studies from Brandeis University in Waltham, Massachusetts, where she graduated magna cum laude.
-During her junior year at Brandeis University, Richardson benefited from the opportunity to serve as a visiting student at the University of East Anglia in Norwich, England.
+During her junior year at Brandeis University, Richardson was a visiting student at the University of East Anglia in Norwich, England.
 It was also during her studies at Brandeis University that Richardson first experienced the power of oral history, while conducting independent research on the Harlem Renaissance and poet and author Langston Hughes that culminated in her senior honors thesis "It's all i got: Langston Hughes's reconciliation of black and American identities".

 In 1980, Richardson received her J.D. degree from Harvard Law School in Cambridge, Massachusetts.